Getting More for Less: Using Weak Labels and AV-Mixup for Robust Audio-Visual Speaker Verification: Experimentation

 \subsubsection{Summary of Results}

-REPTAR achieves competitive performance against the previous state of the art, yielding best published results in 7 of 9 test configurations, with an average EER improvement of 12.2\%.
-Results is shown in Table \ref{table_comparison} along with a comparison to related works.
-The results of Tao et al. \cite{Tao2022} was omitted due to train-test contamination.
+Our proposed model REPTAR achieves competitive performance against the previous state of the art, yielding best published results in 7 of 9 test configurations.
+Results are shown in Table \ref{table_comparison} along with a comparison to related works.
+The results of Tao et al. \cite{Tao2022} were omitted due to train-test contamination.

-Our proposed model is able to achieve SoTA performance on all test configurations of the VoxCeleb1-E and VoxCeleb1-H test splits, which are considerably larger and target different demographics compared to the VoxCeleb1-O split.
-Jointly, VoxCeleb1-E and VoxCeleb-H can be used to describe the REPTAR’s generalizeability and quality of feature extraction.
+Our proposed model is able to achieve SOTA performance on all test configurations of the VoxCeleb1-E and VoxCeleb1-H test splits, which are considerably larger and targets a broader demographic compared to the VoxCeleb1-O split.
+Jointly, VoxCeleb1-E and VoxCeleb1-H can be used to describe the REPTAR’s generalizeability and quality of feature extraction.
 The results show that REPTAR goes beyond encoding basic high-level features such as nationality and gender in the representation space, and is able to extract features that can be used to distinguish between even the most similar of speakers.